perses/perses/docs/api/dashboard.md

 spec:
   display: <Display specification>

-  # `plugin` is where you define the chart type to use.
+  # `plugin` is where you define the panel type to use.
-  # The chart type chosen should match one of the chart plugins known to the Perses instance.
+  # The panel type chosen should match one of the panel plugins known to the Perses instance.
   plugin: <Panel Plugin specification>

   # `queries` is the list of queries to be executed by the panel.
-The available types of query are conditioned by the type of chart & the type of datasource used.
+The available types of query are conditioned by the type of panel & the type of datasource used.
   queries:
     - <Query specification> # Optional
 ```